UnwontedAB/BicepTraining/Introduction to Bicep/Lab 3: Using modules to share code.md

-# Lab 3: Using module to share code
+# Lab 3: Using modules to share code

 In this lab you will create your first Bicep module.